 Skip to main content

-Skills mapping is a useful tool with the power to revolutionize talent development in organizations of all sizes and industries.
+Skills mapping is a powerful tool that can revolutionize talent development in organizations of all sizes and industries.

-By creating a clear picture of employee skills and mapping them to specific roles within the organization, companies can gain valuable insights into their workforce capabilities and develop targeted strategies for improving employee skills in alignment with top-level organizational goals.
+By creating a clear picture of employee skills and mapping them to specific roles within the organization, you can gain valuable insights into your workforce capabilities and develop targeted strategies for improving employee skills in alignment with top-level organizational goals.

-In this article, I’m going to describe the benefits and process of skills mapping in your organization.
+In this article, I'll describe the benefits and process of skills mapping in your organization.
 Hopefully, I’ll inspire you to think about skills mapping in your role, on your team, and at your company.
-We’ll cover:

 What Is Skills Mapping?

-Skills mapping is the process of identifying the skills needed for each role and team and mapping them against the skills of each individual employee.
-The resulting skills maps are then used to develop targeted training and development programs that enhance employee skills to be more aligned with organizational goals.
+Skills mapping is the process of identifying the skills, knowledge, and abilities needed for each role and team and mapping them against the skills already present.
+The resulting skills maps are then used to develop targeted recruitment and/or training and development strategies to plug any gaps.

 Skills mapping helps to clearly define paths to different roles within the organization and what is needed to get to the next level for any existing or prospective employee.
 The three main areas of skills mapping are: